IfcOpenShell/IfcOpenShell/win/readme.md

 `vs2013-x86` or `vs2015-x64`, and these are converted to the appropriate CMake ones by the scripts.
 A build type (`Build`, `Rebuild`, or `Clean`, defaults to `Build`) can be provided as `%3`.
 See `vs-cfg.cmd` if you wish to change the defaults.
 The batch file will create `deps\` and `deps-vs<VERSION>-<ARCHITECTURE>-installed\` directories to the project root.
-Debug and release builds of the depedencies can co-exist by simply running
+Debug and release builds of the dependencies can co-exist by simply running
 ```
 > build-deps.cmd <GENERATOR> Debug
 > build-deps.cmd <GENERATOR> <Release|RelWithDebInfo|MinSizeRel>